GoHypernet/hypernet-protocol/documentation/gitbook/casting-your-vote.md

 # Casting Your Vote

-Voting for active proposals in the Hypernet Protocol DAO is fascilitated by the opensouce Governance hosting in the Hypernet Foundation [launchpad](rinkeby.launchpad.hypernet.foundation).
+Voting for active proposals in the Hypernet Protocol DAO is fascilitated by the open source Governance app hosted in the Hypernet Foundation [launchpad](rinkeby.launchpad.hypernet.foundation).
 You must hold a non-zero amount of Hypertoken in your Ethereum account in order to participate, and each token counts as single vote.
 The steps for particpants are as follows: